Today, almost anyone can learn how to create and start a blog and make money online.

 To make things easy for you, start and fully focus on one blog niche first.
 In the long run, you can write on other blog topics.

 Note: If you have money to hire quality writers or a team of writers, you can only focus on multi-niche, i.e., writing on different topics.
-But if you’re a one-man army like me, focus on a single blog subject first.
+But if you’re a one-man army, focus on a single blog subject first.

 This site (SIWES Beginner) was created in January 2019 and primarily focused on education as the main blog niche.

 After years of making and learning from my blogging mistakes, becoming an authority and gaining much experience, I diversified to other blog niches aside from education, i.e.; I started writing on different high-demand topics, such as how to start a lucrative blog, legitimately make money online, start business, live healthy, and easily win sports betting.

 To discover your passion and interests, you need to brainstorm.